ehighberg/grid-flows/README.md

 Learning the libraries: d3 is the only one that I need to get working for this, the other ones are more nice-to-have.
 User input area might be too cramped and need to be moved to its own route.

+I decided to load all the API data on initial page load into a single nested object.
+It turned out that navigating nested objects is complicated and messy, and took about 2 hours to get right.

 ## Code Snippet